LinkedDataFragments/jQuery-Widget.js/README.md

 ## Using the code
 - Run `npm install` to fetch dependencies and build the browser version of the client code.
-- Place the files from this repository on a local Web server (for instance, by starting a tool such as [adsf](https://github.com/ddfreyne/adsf) in the root folder).
-- Open `index.html` in the browser through your Web server (typically `http://localhost:3000/`).
+- Run `npm start` to run a local Web server.
 - Edit datasources in `settings.json` and queries in the `queries` folder, and run `queries-to-json` to compile both of them in a single JSON file.
-- Run `./build-minified` to generate a production version in the `build` folder.
+- Run `npm run production` to generate a production version in the `build` folder.

 ## How the browser client works
 The original _ldf-client_ library is written for the Node.js environment.
 The [browserify](http://browserify.org/) library makes it compatible with browsers.